The numbers speak for themselves. Mcgill is currently ranked:

 A McGill education prepares you for a lifelong career.
 Employers in Canada and around the world recognize and trust a McGill degree:

-Our reputation with Canadian employers got an A+ ranking in the latest Globe & Mail Canadian University Report Card rankings.
-In a global survey that ranks universities’ reputation among employers, we came in 30th in the world.
+In a global survey that ranks universities’ reputation among employers, we came in 18th in the world.

 WORLDWIDE ALUMNI NETWORK